bnadlerjr/tavi/README.md

 #### <a id="custom-fields"></a>Custom Fields

-If you need to add your own field types you may inherit from either ``tavi.base.field.BaseField`` or one of the other field types.
-Any classes that inherit from ``tavi.base.field.BaseField`` must implement the ``validate`` method and call ``super`` in order for validations to work.
+If you need to add your own field types you may inherit from either ``tavi.base.fields.BaseField`` or one of the other field types.
+Any classes that inherit from ``tavi.base.fields.BaseField`` must implement the ``validate`` method and call ``super`` in order for validations to work.
 For example:

 ```python
     class MyCustomField(tavi.base.field.BaseField):